danielfears/warden/README.md

 ------

-Future development will include ability to remove/modify credentials via CLI, support for AWS, and the warden-source *username* command
+Ability to update existing credentials and support for AWS is in the works, stay tuned.

 Authored by Daniel Fears.